-Regardless of your level of Internet savviness, you already know how crucial SEO is for your online success.
-By influencing how Google perceives and ranks your website in search results, you’re able to drive more traffic to your pages.
+As someone who is creating a website, you already know how crucial SEO is for your online success.
+By influencing how Google perceives and ranks your website in search results, you’re more likely to drive more traffic to your pages.
 It also helps to attract visitors with the right intention, meaning that they are actively looking for a business, product or service like yours.
-This results in higher chances of visitors converting into paying loyal customers, which essentially means: more money.
+This results in higher chances of visitors converting.

-Much like when selecting the spiciness of your curry dish, there are different levels of optimization techniques and features you can opt for when creating a website.
-For example, if you’re a business owner just starting out, you can take advantage of Wix SEO Wiz, which creates a personalized checklist of all the SEO elements you need to cover - on top of enabling instant indexing of your website by Google.
+There are different levels of optimization techniques and features you can opt for when creating a website.
+For example, if you’re a business owner just starting out, you can take advantage of the Wix SEO checklist, which creates a personalized checklist of all the SEO elements you need to cover - on top of enabling instant indexing of your homepage by Google.

 However, if you’ve been in the game for longer, or simply want to take control of exactly how your pages are displayed in search results and on social networks, then keep reading.
-In an effort to continuously improve its offering and cater to professional users, Wix has released a new set of advanced SEO tools.
-From canonical URL to structured data, let’s discover how to use these features to the fullest:
+In an effort to continuously improve its offering and cater to professional users, Wix has several SEO tools designed to help you work more efficiently.
+From canonical URLs to structured data, let’s discover how to use these features to the fullest:

 You know the important role that social media plays in the success of your business.
 Ensuring that your brand remains consistent throughout all social channels is imperative to your image and reputation.
 So, where does this come into play?